aurangzaib/CarND-LaneLines-P1/writeup_template.md

         <li>Apply smoothing to draw only smooth lanes.</li>
     </ul>

-Below, I will go through each step of the pipeline.

-### Pipeline

-The Pipeline consists of 10 steps:
+The pipeline consists of 10 steps:
     <ol>
         <li>Get the lane info in the image.</li>
         <li>Remove noise from the image using Gaussian Blur Filter.</li>